esciencecenter-digital-skills/Natural-language-processing/episodes/episode01.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Recognise the importance and benefits of learning about NLP, identify and describe classic tasks and challenges in NLP, Explore pratical applications of natural language processing in industry and research
+- Recognise the importance and benefits of learning about NLP
+- Identify and describe classic tasks and challenges in NLP
+- Explore practical applications of natural language processing in industry and research

 ::::::::::::::::::::::::::::::::::::::::::::::::